 - Minimally Invasive Surgery for Cancer: Adopt or Abandon

 - Sarcoma Tumor Board: Challenging and Controversial Cases

 - What’s new in Imaging for GI Cancer

 As a result of this dynamic new attendee experience as well as SSO’s new branding, SSO 2020 presents an updated identity as demonstrated by a new logo and descriptor.
 SSO 2020 – International Conference on Surgical Cancer Care is an opportunity for exchanging knowledge in new ways and making new connections that will enhance your professional career.

 SSO invites you to be a part of this exciting new conference by attending and contributing to the collective experience.
-Registration opens in October 2019.
+Registration opens October 14, 2019.
 Visit SSO2020.org for additional information.

 Past Annual Cancer Symposia

 Over the years, SSO Presidential Addresses have covered an array of topics ranging from the growth and evolution of the Society, changes in the care of cancer patients, overcoming personal and professional challenges and ethical considerations.
 While topics may range, the constant element is the deep passion for the profession and for improving the lives of cancer patients.
 View past SSO Presidential Addresses here.